Free Consultation · Call 24/7

 1. Dyskinetic Cerebral Palsy

-The second most common type of Cerebral palsy is Dyskinetic.
+The second most common type of Cerebral palsy is Dyskinetic cerebral palsy.
 Children with this form have poor posture, experience chronic pain, have difficulty swallowing or talking, and may also have noticeable twisting of their body and unpredictable movements.
 While intelligence is rarely affected, hyperactivity of the face and tongue muscles makes some children grimace or drool.
 Dyskinetic children may also have a difficult time sitting straight or walking and have problems hearing, controlling their breathing, and speaking.

 1. Ataxic Cerebral Palsy